Skip to main content

 COBRA Health Coverage Continuation

 The death of an employee is a qualifying event under COBRA.
 The surviving spouse and dependent children can continue group health coverage for up to 36 months.
-The family pays the full premium (up to 102% of the plan cost).
+The family pays the full premium (up to 102% of the plan cost, which includes a 2% administrative charge).
+The employer must notify the plan within 30 days of the death, and the plan must send a COBRA election notice within 14 days after that.
 Alternative options include the surviving spouse's own employer plan or an ACA Marketplace special enrollment.

 When someone dies